 The film ended up being a little too much for most audiences, and it faded away quickly—while the song chugged along at the bottom of the Billboard charts, never rising above #166.

-Further listening: There’s lots of really solid Snoop hits, and surely some of these are GOATs: Drop It Like It’s Hot featuring Pharrell, What’s My Name, Gin and Juice, Beautiful featuring Pharrell and Charlie Wilson, Signs featuring Justin Timberlake and Charlie Wilson, Nuthin’ but a G Thang and Fuck wit Dre Day (And Everybody’s Celebratin’) (both Dr. Dre featuring Snoop Doggy Dogg)…So many.
+Further listening: There’s lots of really solid Snoop hits: Drop It Like It’s Hot featuring Pharrell, What’s My Name, Gin and Juice, Beautiful featuring Pharrell and Charlie Wilson, Signs featuring Justin Timberlake and Charlie Wilson, Nuthin’ but a G Thang and Fuck wit Dre Day (And Everybody’s Celebratin’) (both Dr. Dre featuring Snoop Doggy Dogg)…So many.